TEDx is a programme of local, self-organised events that bring people together to share a TED-like experience.

 - Making sure that personal data rights are considered real rights

-“Destiny becomes a scapegoat for our own actions.”– Elisa
+“Destiny becomes a scapegoat for our own actions”.

-The last Senior School speaker was João and he wanted us to challenge our first impressions of the people we meet.
-He talked about the ‘coolness factor’ and how “the truly cool don’t factorize that coolness, they expand their friendships”.
+The last Senior School speaker was João, and he wanted us to challenge our first impressions of the people we meet.
+He talked about the ‘coolness factor’ and how “the truly cool don’t factorise that coolness; they expand their friendships”.

 As the last of the Junior School speakers, Rose talked about how they were often seen as a boy even though they are a biological girl.
-Now, they don’t feel like they belongs to any gender, and have their parent’s full support.
-They believe that from birth everything is separated into categories for boys and girls, and that often behaviours change – both of the individual and the treatment they receive – depending on someone’s gender.
-They inspired everyone in the room and the audience came out believing that everyone has a right to be who they want.
+Now, they don’t feel like they belong to any gender and have their parent’s full support.
+They believe that from birth, everything is separated into categories for boys and girls and that often behaviours change – both of the individual and the treatment they receive – depending on someone’s gender.
+They inspired everyone in the room, and the audience came out believing that everyone has a right to be who they want.

 As proud as the BSN was of their own student speakers, they were also very honoured to host some amazing guest speakers.

-“If it feels right, don’t be afraid to be different.”– Richard Human
+“If it feels right, don’t be afraid to be different”.

 Ralph Groenheijde continued this environmental awareness theme.
 He talked about his art, made with beach rubbish and inspired many people with his creative way of reinterpreting resources.
 His goal is to combine everyone’s powers and use his privilege as a human being to clean his home.

 After that, Harry Stuurman opened up about a very serious topic: depression and mental health.
 He very bravely told the story about his own experience with depression and encouraged others to open up.
 Describing the relief he felt after talking to someone and the help he got from the phycologist, he realised that he, himself, is the key to his happiness.